 We finally summarize the distinction between a ``Demon'' and a ``Particle.''
 As in Section \ref{sec:maxwell-demon}\ref{subsec:resolution-maxwell-demon}, measurement is a change that increases correlation due to an evolution of the ``Demon'', which is accompanied by a positive entropy production.
 On the other hand, control is a change that decreases correlation due to an evolution of the ``Particle'', which is accompanied by a negative entropy production.
-Therefore, in an autonomous system, the ``Demon'' is the subsystem showing a positive information flow and a positive production rate of total entropy, whereas the ``Particle'' is the subsystem showing a negative information flow and a negative production rate of total entropy \citep{Horowitz+Esposito14PhysRevX,Loos+Klapp20NewJPhys}.
-In this study, a system consisting of a ``Demon'' and a ``Particle'' is referred to as the Maxwell's demon system.
+Therefore, in an autonomous system, the ``Demon'' (resp. ``Particle'') is the subsystem showing a positive (resp. negative) information flow and entropy production rate \citep{Horowitz+Esposito14PhysRevX,Loos+Klapp20NewJPhys}.
+In our study, a system consisting of a ``Demon'' and a ``Particle'' has been referred to as the Maxwell's demon system.
 Maxwell's demon systems are no longer thought experiments but have been experimentally realized in both non-autonomous and autonomous settings \citep{Toyabe+2010NatPhys,Koski+2015PRL}.
 We propose that such systems can also be realized in the atmosphere and ocean, that is, the coupled system of the Gulf Stream and the Kuroshio Current can be interpreted as a Maxwell's demon system.